yash-chatha/gat-reimplementation/README.md

 ![Distillation gain Cora](results/Cora_distillation_gain.png)
 ![Distillation gain CiteSeer](results/CiteSeer_distillation_gain.png)

-**Failure Case Explorer:** 25 misclassified nodes on Cora, 24 on CiteSeer, falling into two modes: ambiguous neighborhoods (near-uniform attention, low confidence) and hub node influence (one wrong-class neighbor dominates).
+**Failure Case Explorer:** There are 25 misclassified nodes on Cora, 24 on CiteSeer, and they fall into two modes: ambiguous neighborhoods (near-uniform attention, low confidence) and hub node influence (one wrong-class neighbor dominates).
 On Cora, node 1358 appears as a top-5 attention source in 6 of 25 failures, with two errors exceeding 92% confidence.
+Here, confidence is measured as the softmax probability of the predicted class.

 ![Failure confidence Cora](results/Cora_failure_confidence.png)
 ![Failure confidence CiteSeer](results/CiteSeer_failure_confidence.png)